 Garden Planning Constraints: Climate

 Now that you’ve considered your growing space, you should look at your climate in a much wider sense.
 Especially consider how much rainfall your climate receives, and when it receives it.
-If you live in a wet region of the country, your garden will require good drainage, because poor drainage results in muddy, waterlogged soil conditions that will hurt your plants.
+If you live in a wet region of the country, your garden will require good drainage, since poor drainage results in muddy, waterlogged soil conditions that will hurt your plants.
 If you live in a dry region of the country, your garden will require water conservation using mulching and lots of organic matter.
 In addition, you may need to harvest water using rain barrels or graywater collection systems.
+It is also important to consider your overall season length and what the weather usually does where you live, as this will inform what you plant (& even when you plant it).

 How to Plan a Garden: Conclusion